ravenCrown0627/CppLeetCodeEnv/README.md

 2. **Add the Following Script to post-commit**:
     Copy and paste the following script into the post-commit file:
     ```bash
    #!/bin/bash

+   # Prevent infinite loop by checking if the hook is already running
+   if [ "$GIT_POST_COMMIT_RUNNING" == "true" ]; then
+      exit 0
+   fi

+   # Set the environment variable to indicate the hook is running
+   export GIT_POST_COMMIT_RUNNING=true

-    # Source the set_env.sh script to load environment variables
+   # Source the set_env.sh script to load environment variables (suppress output)
-    source "$(dirname "${BASH_SOURCE[0]}")/../../script/set_env.sh"
+   source "$(dirname "${BASH_SOURCE[0]}")/../../script/set_env.sh" > /dev/null 2>&1

    # Call the script to update the README using the SCRIPT_DIR variable
    python3 "$SCRIPT_DIR/update_readme.py"
-    # Check if the README was updated successfully
    if [ $? -ne 0 ]; then
       echo "Failed to update README."
       exit 1
    fi

    # Add the updated README to the latest commit
    git add README.md
    git commit --amend --no-edit
-    # Check if the commit was successful
    if [ $? -ne 0 ]; then
       echo "Failed to amend the commit."
       exit 1
    fi

    # Display the commit message
    echo "Commit amended successfully.
 Here is the commit message:"
    git log -1 --pretty=format:"%h %s"

    # Display the updated README content
-    echo "README has been updated.
-Here is the updated content:"
+   echo "README has been updated."
-    cat README.md
     ```
 3. **Make the Hook Executable**:
     Run the following command to make the post-commit script executable: